mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 ```

 #### BUGDATA
-BugData contains information on one BugInstance from the SCARF file.
+BugData contains information on one BugInstance from the JSON-SCARF file.
 All items listed as required should always be present in the data structure.
-Items listed as optional will only be present if they exist in the SCARF file.
+Items listed as optional will only be present if they exist in the JSON-SCARF file.
 ```
 {
     BugId => BUGIDVALUE,                           # REQUIRED